About The Gaylord Building

 The Gaylord Building played a vital role in one of the great enterprises of the 19th century: the Illinois & Michigan Canal.
 A landmark since 1838, its many tenants and uses exemplify the canal’s commercial success as the key to mastery of the American mid-continent.
 This handsome limestone warehouse originally stored canal construction materials and later housed a variety of commercial ventures.
 Today it is a national example of adaptive re-use and serves as a gateway to the I&M Canal National Heritage Corridor.
 Guests can explore the heritage of the region in the exhibition galleries, and dine in the renowned Public Landing Restaurant.
 The second-floor exhibition space is home to Gallery Seven, a fine art gallery featuring work from members along with local, national, and international artists.

 The Gaylord Building is a site of the National Trust for Historic Preservation.
-Leadership is provided by a professional staff assisted by a corp of dedicated volunteers.
-A local Advisory Council provides recommendations to the National Trust staff on issues related to the canal landmark.
+Leadership is provided by a professional staff assisted by a corps of dedicated volunteers.
+The Gaylord Building Historic Site Board of Directors is a governing board with legal and fiduciary responsibility to the organization.
+The Board supports the work of the organization, provides mission-based leadership, strategic governance, and preservation of the Gaylord Building.